 Service and Assistive Animals in training

-Assuming the handler and animal are otherwise allowed, individuals who train service and/or assistive animals will also be allowed access with their service animal in training to public areas of district buildings and property.
-The service or assistive animal in training is expected to abide by the same requirements as a service or assistive animal.
+Assuming the handler and animal are otherwise allowed, individuals who train service animals will also be allowed access with their service animal in training to public areas of district buildings and property.
+The service animal in training is expected to abide by the same requirements as a service animal.

 Exclusion of Service and Assistive Animals

 In certain limited circumstances, it may be reasonable to exclude the use of a service from district property.
 The superintendent is permitted to exclude service animals from district buildings and property in the following circumstances: The presence of the animal poses a direct threat to the health and safety of others; the owner or handler is unable to control the animal; the animal is not house broken; the presence of the animal significantly disrupts or interferes with the educational process; or the presence of the animal would require a fundamental alteration to the program.
 If a service animal is properly excluded from district property, the district shall provide the student served by the animal the opportunity to participate in the program, service or activity without having the service animal on district property.

 Emotional support animals are medically prescribed to provide therapeutic benefit through dedicated companionship.
 Emotional support animals’ sole function is to provide emotional support or comfort.

 Therapy animals are involved in an animal-assisted therapy program involving animals as a form of treatment.

 Emotional support animals and therapy animals do not meet the definition of service animals.
 However, the district recognizes their value in our community.
 The superintendent shall evaluate the use of emotional support animals and therapy animals on a case-by-case basis.
 District employees may use therapy animals in the course of their regular duties only after receiving permission from the superintendent.